ojii/imgsize/README.md

 Instances of `imgsize.Size` have a `as_dict()` method which returns the properties as a dictionary.

+#### `imgsize.Animation`

+An enum with three variants: `Animation.Yes`, `Animation.No` and `Animation.Unknown`.
+The unknown case is used when the data given was insufficient to determine whether this is an animated image or not.
+The treatment of `Animation.Unknown` will depend on your use-case, but one strategy would be to call `imgsize.get_size` again with more data.

 ## Notes

 `imgsize` does not validate whether the data passed is a valid image or not.
 The intended use of